Log in

 - Being told when I can and can't take a vacation.

-I think Lindsay nailed it perfectly:
+I think Lindsay nails the feeling perfectly:

 Knowing what you don't want in life can be a huge source of motivation to chase after what you do want.